FarhanLodi/EasyOcrSharp/README.md

 High-accuracy OCR for .NET 9 powered by the [EasyOCR](https://github.com/JaidedAI/EasyOCR) Python library.
 EasyOcrSharp uses a **two-package architecture** with a pre-bundled Python runtime, so you can ship a single .NET package **without requiring users to install Python or download dependencies at runtime**.

+> **First run tip:** The very first launch copies the optimized Python runtime, bootstraps pip, and (optionally) downloads GPU components.
+Please keep the app open and connected to the internet until this finishes—subsequent runs start instantly and work offline.

 ## Architecture

 EasyOcrSharp uses a **two-package architecture** for optimal performance and reliability: